DanWhiteside/Research-Project-Daniel-Whiteside/Input Data/ReadMe.md

-### In this folder is listed all the input data used in this project
+# In this folder is listed all the input data used in this project with the exception of species genomes due to file size constraints